Bison: Livestock

 The earliest plausible accounts of captive bison are those of the zoo at Tenochtitlan, the Aztec capital, which held an animal the Spaniards called "the Mexican bull".
 In 1552, Francisco Lopez de Gomara described Plains Indians herding and leading bison like cattle in his controversial book, Historia general de las Indias.
 Gomara, having never visited the Americas himself, likely misinterpreted early ethnographic accounts as the more familiar pastoralist relationship of the Old World.
-Today, bison are increasingly raised for meat, hides, wool, and dairy products.
+Today, bison are increasingly raised for meat, hides, and wool products.
 The majority of bison in the world are raised for human consumption or fur clothing.
-Bison meat is generally considered to taste very similar to beef, but is lower in fat and cholesterol, yet higher in protein than beef, which has led to the development of beefalo, a fertile hybrid of bison and domestic cattle.
+Bison meat is generally considered to taste very similar to beef, but is lower in fat and cholesterol, yet higher in protein than beef.
 A market even exists for kosher bison meat; these bison are slaughtered at one of the few kosher mammal slaughterhouses in the U.S. and Canada, and the meat is then distributed worldwide.
+Beefalo have been advertised as a hybrid breed between bison and cattle, but many beefalo, including the original pedigree founding herd of the breed, have no detectable bison ancestry.

 In America, the commercial industry for bison has been slow to develop despite individuals, such as Ted Turner, who have long marketed bison meat.
 In the 1990s, Turner found limited success with restaurants for high-quality cuts of meat, which include bison steaks and tenderloin.
 Lower-quality cuts suitable for hamburger and hot dogs have been described as "almost nonexistent".
 This created a marketing problem for commercial farming because the majority of usable meat, about 400 pounds for each bison, is suitable for these products.
 In 2003, the United States Department of Agriculture purchased $10 million worth of frozen overstock to save the industry, which would later recover through better use of consumer marketing.
 Restaurants have played a role in popularizing bison meat, like Ted's Montana Grill, which added bison to their menus.
 Ruby Tuesday first offered bison on their menus in 2005.

 In Canada, commercial bison farming began in the mid-1980s, concerning an unknown number of animals then.
 The first census of the bison occurred in 1996, which recorded 45,235 bison on 745 farms, and grew to 195,728 bison on 1,898 farms for the 2006 census.

 Several pet food companies use bison as a red meat alternative in dog foods.
 The companies producing these formulas include Natural Balance Pet Foods, Freshpet, the Blue Buffalo Company, Solid Gold, Canidae, and Taste of the Wild (made by Diamond Pet Foods, Inc., owned by Schell and Kampeter, Inc.).